 My time working with Modern has been the most amazing part of my journey.
 I choose not to live life with any regrets and as much as it has been a 20-year journey to get to Modern, things happen for a reason and I can do my job today because of the skills, abilities, and experiences that I have gained along the way.

 Q: What do you find most rewarding in your leadership role?

 The most rewarding part of my role right now is coaching and inspiring the best in others and applying strategy to the things that we do.

 As a young teenager, I knew that I wanted to help people in life and contemplated the idea of becoming a Doctor.
 I read the book “Becoming a Doctor, by Melvin Konner, MD.”
 The one thing that resonated most with me from that book was the teaching method in medicine referred to as “See One, Do One, Teach One.”
-This method embraces the apprenticeship model in its truest form where you watch someone who has mastered the skill you wish to learn, you practise it yourself with your mentor supporting and coaching you, and then you confirm your knowledge of the skill when you can successfully teach it to another individual.
+This method embraces the apprenticeship model in its truest form where you watch someone who has mastered the skill you wish to learn, you practice it yourself with your mentor supporting and coaching you, and then you confirm your knowledge of the skill when you can successfully teach it to another individual.